murphy360/civic_commons/server/workers/scraper/README.md

 # /scraper

-The background worker service that fetches data from configured sources and processes it with AI.
+The background worker service that fetches data from configured civic sources.

+## 🎯 Responsibilities

+**This service IS responsible for:**
+- ✅ Fetching events from city websites (via drivers)
+- ✅ Downloading PDF documents to shared storage
+- ✅ Extracting text from PDFs
+- ✅ Linking documents to events by date/title
+- ✅ Queuing items for AI processing
+- ✅ Logging activities to the activity_log table

+**This service is NOT responsible for:**
+- ❌ AI summarization (delegated to Cascade → MCP)
+- ❌ Newsletter generation (handled by MCP)

 ## Architecture